Bragar Eagel & Squire is Investigating Certain Officers and Directors of C3.ai, Ginkgo Bioworks, and Polished on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 27, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating certain officers and directors C3.ai, Inc. (NYSE: AI), Ginkgo Bioworks Holdings, Inc. (NYSE: DNA), and Polished.com, Inc. (NYSEAmerican: POL) on behalf of long-term stockholders.
+NEW YORK, March 27, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating certain officers and directors C3.ai, Inc. AI, Ginkgo Bioworks Holdings, Inc. DNA, and Polished.com, Inc. POL on behalf of long-term stockholders.
 More information about each potential case can be found at the link provided.

 Bragar Eagel & Squire is investigating certain officers and directors of C3.ai, Inc. following a class action complaint that was filed against C3.ai.